 In this kind of slacklining the athlete is attached by the harness to the slackline, which ensures that he is supported in the event of a fall.

 There is a sub-category of highlines, called midlines .
-Those are highlines that are safer to walk with a harness but that are still rather close to the ground – often about 10-15m heigh.
-Midlines are less intimidating than highlines but in reality more dangerous, as the athlete – in the unlikely case of a mainline failure – could potentially touch the ground.
+Those are highlines that are safe to walk with a harness but that are still relatively close to the ground – often about 10-15m heigh.
+Midlines are less intimidating than highlines but are actually more dangerous, as the athlete – in the unlikely case of a mainline failure – could potentially touch the ground.

 What is Highlining FreeStyle?